angelatsai1214/cse15l-lab-reports/lab-report-4-week-5.md

      technical/government/Post_Rate_Comm/WolakSpeech_usps.txt
      ```

 2. `-c` makes `grep` return the count of files matching the search case.
+This command-line option is helpful when we only want to know how many files are matching our search case and not the specific file names and paths.

    - Example 1:
      ```